mage-ai/mage-ai/mage_integrations/README.md

 ## Test stream execution and save to output file

+Finally!
+It's time to test our stream execution.
 Run the following command to execute the stream and save the output to a file:

 ```bash
 python3 mage_integrations/sources/[INTEGRATION]/__init__.py \